AlmondTeaa/TESDA/README.md

 # TESDA
-A sample of the website I submitted when I took creative web design of  TESDA
+A sample website I submitted when I took the Creative Web Design of TESDA